-Alistair became Chairman in 2013 after several years as Treasurer / Finance Director.
+Alistair became Honorary President in 2023 after he stepped down as Chairman, the role he took on in 2013 after several years as Treasurer / Finance Director.
 Prior to his retirement, he was a Senior Lecturer then Research Fellow at Nottingham Trent University.
 His teaching and research owed much to his previous industrial career of over 20 years with Courtaulds, in a variety of technical and management roles.

 Steph is the heart and soul of the ASBCI, running the office in Halifax and overseeing all of ASBCI's activities.